VictorAlvesFarias/React-Template/README.md

 **Redirect Events**

-The authenticationPipeline method evaluates the user's authentication status and determines the appropriate action based on the following conditions:
+The validateSession  method evaluates the user's authentication status and determines the appropriate action based on the following conditions:

 * **"logout"**: Triggers when the user is unauthenticated or the token has expired.